Mike Ilitch: Personal life

 Ilitch was married to Marian Ilitch (née Bayoff, born 1933), who would go on to become one of the world's wealthiest women.
 Like Ilitch, his wife was born in Michigan to immigrants from Macedonia.
-Together, they had seven children: Denise Ilitch (born 1955), an attorney; Ron Ilitch (1957–2018), who died of a fentanyl poisoning at the age of 61; Michael Ilitch Jr., a film producer whose credits include Lost in Space (1998) and The Angriest Man in Brooklyn (2014); Christopher Ilitch (born 1965), the current CEO of Ilitch Holdings; Lisa Ilitch Murray, who served as the executive vice president of the Detroit Red Wings; Atanas Ilitch, an actor and singer whose most notable credit was that of the Driller Killer in Slumber Party Massacre II (1987); and Carole Ilitch Trepeck, also an attorney.
+Together, they had seven children: Denise Ilitch (born 1955), an attorney; Ron Ilitch (1957–2018), who died of a fentanyl overdose at the age of 61; Michael Ilitch Jr., a film producer whose credits include Lost in Space (1998) and The Angriest Man in Brooklyn (2014); Christopher Ilitch (born 1965), the current CEO of Ilitch Holdings; Lisa Ilitch Murray, who served as the executive vice president of the Detroit Red Wings; Atanas Ilitch, an actor and singer whose most notable credit was that of the Driller Killer in Slumber Party Massacre II (1987); and Carole Ilitch Trepeck, also an attorney.

 The family was presented the key to the City of Detroit by Mayor Kwame Kilpatrick in February 2008, and were the fifth recipients of this award.

 Death

 Ilitch died on February 10, 2017, at the age of 87 in Detroit, Michigan.
-The Red Wings wore a patch on their right shoulders in his memory, which featured his nickname “Mr. I” in a rectangle, for the remainder of the season; in addition, the nickname was featured on the ice at Joe Louis Arena, being painted on the center section of the rink, facing the Red Wings' bench.
+The Red Wings wore a patch on their right shoulders in his memory, which featured his nickname "Mr. I" in a rectangle, for the remainder of the season; in addition, the nickname was featured on the ice at Joe Louis Arena, being painted on the center section of the rink, facing the Red Wings' bench.

 The Detroit Tigers also wore a black patch with his nickname "Mr. I" in a circle on the right sleeve of their home and away jerseys.
-In the aftermath of this death, his son, Christopher, took control of Ilitch Holdings and its properties.
+In the aftermath of this death, his son Christopher took control of Ilitch Holdings and its properties.